p3hndrx/B-B-Shuffle/README.md

      style="float: left; margin-right: 10px;" />

 # B&B-Shuffle
-Dashboard for conducting [Backdoors and Breaches](https://www.blackhillsinfosec.com/projects/backdoorsandbreaches/) sessions over Zoom.
+Dashboard for conducting [Backdoors & Breaches](https://www.blackhillsinfosec.com/projects/backdoorsandbreaches/) sessions over Zoom.

-Backdoors and Breaches is the property of [BlackHills InfoSec](https://www.blackhillsinfosec.com/).
+Backdoors and Breaches is the property of [Black Hills InfoSec](https://www.blackhillsinfosec.com/).
 It is a great tool for conducting incident response walkthroughs and training seminars.

 # About This Script
 This is a simple HTML page, best viewed at 1920x1080.